Thales Alenia Space in the UK

-ExoMars 2020: © Thales Alenia Space/Master Image Programmes
+ExoMars Rover: © Thales Alenia Space/Master Image Programmes

 Thales Alenia Space in the UK provides the Propulsion Centre of Competence for the whole of Thales Alenia Space.
 With engineering design teams in Harwell and state-of-the-art 550m² clean room facilities in Belfast, a demonstration of the world-class industrial capabilities of Thales, propulsion modules for the Spacebus NEO satellite platform are designed in Harwell and assembled in Belfast before being transported to the Thales Alenia Space integration facilities in Cannes.

-In 2017, the UK Space Agency selected Thales Alenia Space in the UK for the assembly, integration and test for MicroCarb; a joint UK-French satellite mission scheduled for launch in 2020, to monitor source and sinks of carbon and in 2018, the company was awarded the assembly Integration and testing (AIT) and avionics test for PLATO, an ESA science programme for a mission planned in 2026.
+In 2017, the UK Space Agency selected Thales Alenia Space in the UK for the assembly, integration and test for MicroCarb; a joint UK-French satellite mission, to monitor source and sinks of carbon and in 2018, the company was awarded the assembly Integration and testing (AIT) and avionics test for PLATO, an ESA science programme for a mission planned in 2026.

 Thales Alenia Space in the UK’s growth in the defence sector is underpinned by its core teams dedicated to defence programmes.
 Capabilities include payload design, AIT, and product assurance.